ramibaghdan/clinic-readmission-eval/README.md

-# Can we honestly predict which hospital patients will come back — and explain why?
+# Can we honestly predict which hospital patients will come back and explain why?

-## Why this exists
+## Project goal

 When a patient leaves the hospital, care teams want to know who is most likely to end up back there within a few weeks.
-Getting that right matters: hospitals are penalized for too many early returns, and teams have limited time to follow up with the people at highest risk.
-Machine learning is often pitched as the answer — score every discharge, flag the riskiest patients, maybe even generate a short “why this patient” note for the clinician.
+Getting that right is important: hospitals are penalized for too many early returns, and teams have limited time to follow up with the people at highest risk.
+Machine learning is often pitched as the answer; score every discharge, flag the riskiest patients, maybe even generate a short “why this patient” note for the clinician.

 In practice, that story breaks in two places.
-First, many public demos of these models look more accurate than they really are because the evaluation quietly cheats (for example, by letting the same patient appear in both training and testing).
-Second, once a model exists, Gen AI can write fluent explanations of its predictions — but fluent is not the same as faithful.
+First, many public demos of these models look more accurate than they really are because the evaluation quietly cheats (for example, by letting the same patient appear in both training and testing sets).
+Second, once a model exists, Gen AI can write fluent explanations of its predictions, but fluent is not the same as faithful (hallucination).
 An explanation that sounds clinical while inventing factors or flipping risk directions can do real harm in a care setting.

-This project is a hands-on showcase of **machine learning and Gen AI used the way they need to work for impact**, not just a leaderboard score:
+This project is a hands-on showcase of **machine learning and Gen AI used the way they need to work for practical use cases (re-admission evaluation)**:

 1. **Build a real predictive model** for early hospital return on a well-known public dataset.
-2. **Evaluate it honestly** — reproduce the common (leaky) setup, fix the mistakes, and show how much the headline number was inflated.
+2. **Evaluate it honestly**: reproduce the common (leaky) setup, fix the mistakes, and show how much the headline number was inflated.
 3. **Add a Gen AI explanation layer** on top of the model, then **audit** whether those explanations actually match what the model used.

-The point is not that a fancier algorithm wins.
-The point is that **trustworthy evaluation and faithful explanations** are what separate a demo from something a health system could responsibly consider.
+The point is not that a fancier algorithm wins, it is to show **trustworthy evaluation and faithful explanations** are what separate a demo from something a health system could responsibly consider.